 - User experience and usage – it’s important that the LMS is easy to navigate and your workforce will want to use it to their benefit.

 - Multi-device access – even though the world of learning technologies lags behind more than some industries when it comes to embracing mobile and multi-device, your learners will expect to access learning content when they’re away from their desk or on the move.
 This feeds into the usage and experience of your LMS, but it’s certainly an issue of its own.
 You’re not going to get the same experience on mobile as you would on a desktop, but it’s important that the key features are there and that the experience is great.

 On top of this, it’s good to make a list of key features that you need, would like and don’t need your LMS to do in order to keep you focused during what can be quite a confusing selection process.
 Calendars, grading, blogs, forums/ community, instant messenger… the list of possible features goes on.
 Putting in some time to work out exactly what you need can make things much easier for you and your team further down the line.

-With gomo, there are several ways to publish your course.
-This can be through direct link, QR code, embedded into a website or Intranet, via an LMS, or through the gomo central mobile eLearning app.
+With Gomo, there are several ways to publish your course.
+This can be through direct link, QR code, embedded into a website or Intranet or via an LMS.
 To find out more about the different course distribution options, click here.